 Listed below are the annual music festivals in Seattle and across Washington State.
 We focus on music festival events with free or cheap (<$15) admission, but include popular music festivals with higher price admission so you can plan when to splurge.

 Our list of music festivals includes all genres, from rock, jazz, and country music to a diversity of cultural music celebrations.
-You can find still more live music performances in our list of free outdoor summer music concerts and our big list of live music venues.
+You can find still more live music performances in our big list of live music venues (all genres).

 Free and cheap music festivals in the Seattle-Tacoma metro area

 Listed below are some of the popular music festivals in the Seattle-Tacoma metro area with free or cheap admission (<$15).
 Upcoming free and cheap music festivals are listed on our calendar below.

 January.
 Seattle Boombox Music Festival at the Crocodile is an annual all ages event with FREE admission.